bruceharrison1984/kv-d1-benchmark/README.md

 | d1_insert               | Insert value into D1               | 45ms  |
 | d1_read                 | Read existing value from D1        | 16ms  |
 | d1_insert_and_propagate | Insert and read value back from D1 | 66ms  |

+These times seem to vary quite a bit depending on the geo-location of the user hitting the end point, so I would recommend conducting your own tests before blinding accepting these results.

 ## Setup